memgraph/memgraph/docs/user_technical/open-cypher.md

 to be able to enforce some ordering among the results.
 In such cases, you can use the `ORDER BY` sub-clause.

-For example, the following query will get all people and order them by their names.
+For example, the following query will get all `:Person` nodes and order them by their names.

     MATCH (n :Person) RETURN n ORDER BY n.name

-By default, results will be in the ascending order.
+By default, ordering will be in the ascending order.
 To change the order to be descending, you should append `DESC`.

 For example, to order people by their name descending, you can use this query.